PeiwenLiu18/SnakeChunks/doc/environments.rst

 .. figure:: ../img/igv.png
    :alt:

-Create your own Gene-regulation appliance
+Create your own SnakeChunks appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Creating a new appliance from scratch is very similar to using one.
 You
-have to satisfy the requirements described `here <http://gene-regulation.readthedocs.io/en/latest/environments.html#ifb-cloud-utilities>`__.
+have to satisfy the requirements described `here <http://SnakeChunks.readthedocs.io/en/latest/environments.html#ifb-cloud-utilities>`__.

-If you want to manipulate data, you should also create a vDisk following `these instructions <http://gene-regulation.readthedocs.io/en/latest/environments.html#virtual-disk-creation>`__.
+If you want to manipulate data, you should also create a vDisk following `these instructions <http://SnakeChunks.readthedocs.io/en/latest/environments.html#virtual-disk-creation>`__.

 Creation of an *appliance*
 ****************************************************************